bringauto/ba-logger/documentation/README.md

 of sink and its parameters (see parameters section).
 There can be more sinks of same type with different settings, for example to file loggers, one for error logging and one for debug logging.
 After all sinks have been added call Logger::init.
 After initialization thread safe logging can be performed from anywhere.
 Logging functions:
-- Logger::log(verbosity, message)
+- Logger<LoggerId, LoggerImpl>::log(verbosity, message)
-- Logger::logVERBOSITY(message)
+- Logger<LoggerId, LoggerImpl>::logVERBOSITY(message)
-Fmt message format is supported
+Std::format message format is supported

 ### Verbosity levels
     Debug = 0    -  debugging messages (i.e. memory dump)